djrobstep/sqlakeyset/README.rst

 This library implements keyset-based paging for SQLAlchemy (both ORM and core).

 This library has been tested with PostgreSQL and MariaDB/MySQL.
-It should work with other SQLAlchemy-supported databases to provided they support ``row(`` syntax (see below).
+It should work with other SQLAlchemy-supported databases too provided they support ``row(`` syntax (see below).

 Background
 ----------